evgeniy97/taskgenerator/README.md

 TaskGenerator generates JupyterNotebooks.

 TaskGenerator helps you to create different notebooks from database you have.
-You may see structure of database in example.

-To use TaskGenerator you shall dowloand this code and in root directory create two directories:
+To use TaskGenerator you shall dowloand this code and do next:
-  - Course/ :This directory includes some more dirs that must be named as week{}
-  - notebookstructure/ : There are .txt files named week{}.txt that describes structure you wanna see in your notebooks.
-  !!Number os dir in Course MUST BE the same as the number of !!

-  So, some more detailes will be there later...
+- Create BaseNotebooks dir, where you must store your JupyterNotebooks structure and DataBase with tasks.
+You may see structure of database and JupyterNotebooks in example;
+- Have students.xlsx file with Student column;
+- Run main.py file;

+More detailes you may see in the instruction (will be added later)

+Made by Diana Vakhrameeva, Evgeniy Khomutov and Alexandra Yakimenko.
+If you find some bugs or have a quention, please write us, we'll try to answer everyone!